 Teachers assess pupils’ progress and attainment continually.
 The school uses Target Tracker as its preferred way of tracking pupils’ achievement and benchmarking them against national expectations.
 This information is shared with parents at Parents Evening and in an end of year report which is sent home to parents.
 Where a pupil is causing concern due to a lack of progress, parents will be contacted so we can work closely together to secure the best outcomes for all our children.

-Please click on each link for simple summaries of what each year will be studying and the termly information sent to parents from Yr 1 – Yr 6:
+Please click on each link for simple summaries of what each year will be studying and the termly information sent to parents from EYFS – Yr 6: